ansible/ansible-ai-connect-service/ansible_wisdom_console_react/README.md

 If you want to integrate the "Admin Portal" into the Django application launched with `manage.py runserver` you need to ensure the React/TypeScript code is compiled and linked to Django's path.

-This can be accomplished using `make create-application-ui-react`.
+This can be accomplished using `make admin-portal-bundle`.

 ## Packing into Docker images